mieweb/docs/content/general-functionality/system-administration/interfaces/device-interface-benson-audiometer.md

 * The interface uses files exported from the Benson audio software
 * To get the correct export format a configuration file must be imported into the Benson software
     * Please talk to an implementer to get the configuration file
-    * Use "Merge" file option in Benson Audio software
+    * Use "Merge" file option in the Plus Package software
 * The import menu is not installed on a default system, it must be added from the menu editor in the Control Panel.
     * To select the options that appear in the dropdown of the import page, add "?f=wc_import&s=edit" to the URL and select the desired options.
 * System setting "Save results automatically" should be set to "0"